mimicgoran/ai-gis-reporting-overview-public/README.md

 3. User can optionally provide clarification
 4. AI refines or confirms the result
 5. Only visually verifiable public issues are retained
-6. The final record is stored as a geospatial feature
+6. The final record is stored as a geospatial feature and published on a map

 This approach ensures consistency and reduces noise in the dataset.